oxiby/book/src/guide/generics.md

 }
 ```

-Type annotations are type names that come after the variable name, with the two separated by a colon.
+**Type ascriptions** are type names that come after the variable name, with the two separated by a colon.
 The `<Integer>` syntax tells the compiler what the concrete type of the type parameter `t` is for this particular `None` value.

 > [!WARNING]
-> The type checker is not implemented yet, so the `no_type_annotation.ob` module will actually compile just fine.
+> This type checking is not implemented yet, so the `no_type_ascription.ob` module will actually compile just fine.

 ## What can we do with a `t`?